On Gerber-Shiu functions and optimal dividend distribution for a L\'{e}vy risk process in the presence of a penalty function: Proof of analytical optimality criterion

-where we used that $W^{(q)}(x)=0$ for $x<0$.
-Changing coordinates in the integral and using that $W^{(q)}(x)>0$ for $x>0$ yields the first equality in Eqn.~\eqref{eq:key}.
-The second equality in Eqn. \eqref{eq:key} follows, for any $b_+>0$, by the representation in Eqn.~\eqref{eq:Fwd}.
-The case $b_+=0$ follows by approximation, taking the limit of $b_+$ to zero.
+where the integral is over the interval $(b^*_+,b^*_++c]$ with $G=G_{b^*_-}$ and using that $W^{(q)}(x)$ is equal to 0 for $x<0$.
+Changing coordinates in the integral and using that $W^{(q)}(x)$ is strictly positive at any $x>0$ yields the first equality in \eqref{eq:key}.
+The second equality in \eqref{eq:key} follows by the representation in \eqref{eq:Fwd0}.
+The second statement is a direct consequence of \eqref{eq:key} and the fact $\{G(b^*_-, b^*_++c) < G(b^*_-, b^*_+)\ \forall c>0\}$ (from the definition of $d^*$ as \emph{last} supremum).
 The proof of the case $K>0$ is similar and omitted.
-The statement in (ii) is a direct consequence of Eqn.~\eqref{eq:key}.
-The ultimate monotonicity of $y\mapsto G(b_-,y)$ and $y\mapsto G^\#(y)$ follows from the fact that ${}_{b_+} \mc L^w_\infty v_b(x)$ tends to minus infinity when $x\to\infty$. \exit